Moremar/IT_tutorials/angular/README.md

 components must react to an event, or when the event must traverse multiple levels in the components hierarchy.

 In this case, instead of defining the `EventEmitter` in the child component, we can use a service.
-The service defines an `EventEmitter` that can be used by components to emit events.
+The service defines an `EventEmitter` or a `Subject` object that can be used by components to emit events.
 Components that need to react to the triggered events can subscribe to that event emitter in the `ngOnInit()` hook.
 This subscription needs to be unsubscribed when the component is destroyed to avoid memory leaks :